Pennville, Indiana: 2000 census

-Fire Department
+Fire department

 The Pennville Volunteer Fire Department, Inc. is located at 105 North Washington Street, and is a non-profit domestic corporation created October 23, 1961, the first fire department in the town having been organized in 1919.
 There is one fire station and approximately 33 volunteers.
 In 2004, the town received a grant of almost $150,000 to be used for the purchase of a new tank.

 Library

 The Penn Township Public Library is located at 195 Union Street.
 The collection of the library contains 9,872 volumes and circulates 5,200 items per year, serving a population of 1,308 area residents.

 Churches

-Pennville Friends Church

-The Pennville Friends Church is located at 130 West Maple Street in Pennville.
-The church was built in 1911 on a lot given to the Society of Friends by Maria Grisell Merideth, daughter of Samuel Grisell.

-Pennville United Methodist Church
+Cornerstone Church of Pennville

-The Pennville United Methodist Church is located at 160 West Main Street.
+Previously known as Pennville United Methodist Church, this church is located at 160 West Main Street.
 The current church building was dedicated in 1917.

 Cemeteries

 Hillside Cemetery

 Hillside Cemetery, also known as Quaker Cemetery, is located on a gently sloping hill at the east end of town on East Lagro Street at Grisell Avenue.
 Many early settlers of Pennville are interred here, including Samuel Grisell, who platted the town in 1836.